* Important *

 The search filter results will be cleared and all of your posts will be listed once again in the Table of Posts …

-(Posts screen – Table of Posts)
+(WordPress Posts section – Table of Posts)

 Next Step …

-Now that you know more about what all the different features of the WordPress Table of Posts, the next step is to learn how to edit and delete posts.
+Now that you have a better understanding of all the different sections and functions of the Table of Posts, the next step is to learn how to edit and delete your posts.

-Related WordPress Articles And Tutorials
+Related Articles And Tutorials

-To gain a better understanding of using WordPress posts, refer to the tutorials and articles below:
+To learn more about using posts, refer to the tutorials and articles listed below:

-- WordPress Pages And Posts
+- WordPress Pages Vs Posts

 - How To Create A Post In WordPress

-- How To Schedule WP Blog Posts
+- Scheduling WP Posts

-- Making A WordPress Post Sticky
+- Why Make A Post Sticky?

-- Protecting Content In WP Posts And Pages
+- Protecting Content In WordPress

-- Configuring And Using Tags
+- Configuring And Using Post Tags In WordPress